Thinkwise/docs/docs/iam_admin/users.md

 ### Administrators

-Overview of the IAM administrator roles for the selected user.
+Overview of the IAM administrator roles of the selected user.

 ### User groups